tickets (Ticket management)¶

 Tickets are grouped into sites.
 Users must be subscribed to a site in order to report tickets on a site.
 All the subscribers of a site will get notified about new tickets, changes and new comments to a ticket.
 The site* of a ticket indicates who is going to watch changes on that ticket.

-A ticket is a concrete question or problem formulated by a human who asks our team to work on it and find an answer or solution.
+A ticket is a concrete issue, question, problem, help request or idea formulated by a human who asks our team to work on it.

 The author of a ticket is the user who created it.
 The author can optionally specify an end user, which means that they created the ticket in behalf* of that external person.